+necessary to down-cast the tmp_ref pointer to the actual type of the object reference using narrow() .

+3. Obtain a reference to the root POA manager object.

+A POA manager controls the flow of messages to a set of POAs.
+CORBA invocations cannot be processed unless the POA manager is in an active state (see page 93).

+4. Create the my_poa POA as a child of root_poa.
+The my_poa POA becomes associated with the root_poa_manager POA manager.
+This means that the root_poa_manager object controls the flow of messages into my_poa.

-The create simple poa() function is defined as follows:
+create_simple_poa() The create_simple_poa() function is defined as follows:

-'''

 PortableServer::POA_ptr

 create_simple_poa(

-const char
+const char poa_name,

-poa_name,

-PortableServer::POA_ptr

-parent_poa,
+PortableServer::POA_ptr parent_poa,

 PortableServer::POAManager_ptr poa_manager

+) {

 // Create a policy list.

 // Policies not set in the list get default values.

+//

 CORBA::PolicyList policies;

 policies.length(1);

 int i = 0;

-// Make the POA single threaded.
+// Make the POA single threaded. //

-policies[i++] = parent_poa->create_thread_policy(
+// policies[i++] = parent_poa->create_thread_policy(

-PortableServer::SINGLE THREAD MODEL
+PortableServer::SINGLE_THREAD_MODEL

 );

 assert(i==1);

 return parent_poa->create_POA(

 poa_name,

 poa_manager,

 policies);

-'''

-A POA is created by invoking PortableServer::POA::create\POA() on an existing POA object.
+A POA is created by invoking PortableServer::POA::create_POA() on an existing POA object.
 The POA on which this method is invoked is known as the parent POA and the newly created POA is known as the child POA.

-create\POA() takes the following arguments:
+create_POA() takes the following arguments:

-- poa\name is the adapter name.
-This name is used within the ORB to identify the POA instance relative to its parent. - poa\manager is a reference to a POA manager object with which the newly created POA becomes associated. - policies is a list of policies that configure the new POA.
-For more information, see "Using POA Policies" on page 298.
+- poa_name is the adapter name.
+This name is used within the ORB to identify the POA instance relative to its parent. - poa_manager is a reference to a POA manager object with which the newly created POA becomes associated. - policies is a list of policies that configure the new POA.
+For more information, see "Using POA Policies" on page 302.

-The POA instance returned by create\simple\poa() accepts default values for most of its policies.
+The POA instance returned by create_simple_poa() accepts default values for most of its policies.
 The resulting POA is suitable for activating transient CORBA objects.
 A transient CORBA object is an object that exists only as long as the server process that created it.
 When the server is restarted, old transient objects are no longer accessible.